dmbarbour/glas/docs/GlasDesign.md

 Binaries receive special treatment because they are a popular data representation for filesystems and networks.
 Within glas systems, a binary is canonically represented as a list of small integers (0..255), but the finger-tree rope might allocate binary fragments of many kilobytes or megabytes.
 Program annotations can provide guidance, e.g. ask a runtime to 'flatten' a binary to control chunk size.

+### Floating Point

+I propose variable-width [posits (type III unums)](https://en.wikipedia.org/wiki/Unum_%28number_format%29#Posit_%28Type_III_Unum%29) as the standard representation for floating point numbers in glas systems, at least outside of accelerated operations.
+Variable width posits do not restrict the number of regime or fraction bits.

+I adjust the encoding minimally to ensure injectivity: that every bitstring encodes a unique number.
+Proposed changes: abandon not-a-real, encode zero as starting with a '1' sign bit (so every number is encoded using at least one '1' bit), then truncate the final `1000..0` suffix from the posit encoding.
+After truncation, zero is represented by the empty bitstring.

+Exponent size will simply be fixed at three bits (es=3).
+In context of unbounded regime, exponent size doesn't affect which numbers we can encode, only redistributes them.
+Three bits seems balanced for most use cases and enables very large integers to be precisely encoded using one regime bit per eight (`2^es`) data bits in fraction, similar to varint encodings.

 ### Accelerated Representations

 We can generalize the idea of representing lists as finger-tree ropes to support for unboxed floating point matrices, unordered data types (e.g. sets, unlabeled graphs), or even virtual machine states (with registers, memory, etc.).